exidle/boos/README.md

 And then run:
 conan create . --build=missing

+Goto build/Release and run make. cd build/Release (I assume that configuration in your working profile is Release) make

 I did't verify on Windows, perhaps shall work as it is.

 ## API